7 Dangerous Impacts of Implicit Bias in Pharmacy Practice

 When you have an implicit bias toward a person or a group, you associate a particular set of behaviors, thought patterns, or habits with them (often in a negative way).
 This preconceived notion affects how you communicate with them or your expectations of them.

-Types of Implicit Bias
+Types of Implicit Bias That Undermine Pharmacy Practice

 There are different types of implicit bias, including: